Growing AgriTourism in North Dakota

-Agritourism, the combination of agriculture and tourism, is growing in numbers and diversifying in product to include working farms and ranch visits, vineyards, wineries and breweries, pumpkin patches, orchards for farm festivals, corn mazes and u-pick fun.
-Be curious enough to book a farm stay and discover the many reasons why this family loves and works the land.
-Blooming trees, flowering blossoms and lilac fragrances may adorn a garden tour leading to a winery, where you can sip on the product of the vines.
+AgriTourism, the combination of agriculture and tourism, is growing in numbers and diversifying in products to include working farms and ranch visits, vineyards, wineries and breweries, pumpkin patches, orchards for farm festivals, corn mazes and U-pick fun.
+Be curious and book a farm stay to discover the many reasons why these families love and work the land.
+Blooming trees and flowering blossoms adorn the garden tour leading to a winery where you can sip on the product of the local vines.

-With farms and ranches covering almost 90% of the state — 39 million acres — agriculture is sure to be important to our way of life.
+With the numerous farms and ranches, agriculture is so important to our way of life.
 This is where our ranchers raise 1.7 million cattle, 160,000 pigs, 1.2 million turkeys and 88,000 sheep.
 And thanks to our farmers, we lead the nation in production of spring wheat, durum, honey, canola, sunflowers and more.
-We make it easy for you to enjoy our bounty with farmers markets and food festivals across the state!

 Farm Stays and Gardens

 The most productive acres in the country lead to some of the most intriguing farms.
-Stay on a North Dakota farm and learn about the latest farming methods while enjoying home-cooked delicious meals.
+Stay on a North Dakota farm and learn about the latest farming methods while enjoying delicious home-cooked meals.
 Tour one of our farmsteads or community gardens and learn about healthy, locally sourced foods.
-Consider the following when you plan an agritourism trip across North Dakota.
+Consider the following locations when planning an agritourism trip across North Dakota.

-Beautiful 13-bedroom lodge with sweeping views and exclusive farm excursions with an educational tour of a modern family farm operation.
+Beautiful 13-bedroom lodge with sweeping views, exclusive farm excursions, and an educational tour of a modern family farm operation.

 Life as it was in a small prairie town at the turn of the century, with a collection of 43 buildings and 400,000 artifacts on 12 acres.